-ongressional leaders emerged from budget talks with President Obama on Friday expressing optimism that Congress would reach a deal to prevent the U.S. from running off the so-called fiscal cliff, a package of deep spending cuts and tax hikes that are set to take effect at the end of the year.
+Congressional leaders emerged from budget talks with President Obama on Friday expressing optimism that Congress would reach a deal to prevent the U.S. from running off the so-called fiscal cliff, a package of deep spending cuts and tax hikes that are set to take effect at the end of the year.
 "It was good," said House Minority Leader Nancy Pelosi (D-Calif.).
 "I feel confident that a solution may be in sight."
 In a rare show of bipartisanship, her remarks were echoed by Speaker John Boehner (R-Ohio), Senate Minority Leader Mitch McConnell (R-Ky.), and Senate Majority Leader Harry Reid (D-Nev.).
 Obama has demanded that any deal allow the Bush tax cuts for the wealthy to expire, and it remains to been seen whether GOP lawmakers are willing to go along.

 THE WEEK'S AUDIOPHILE PODCASTS: LISTEN SMARTER

-- Why Easter is so important to Christians
+- Why America is duty bound to help Iraqi Christians

 Subscribe to the Week